janusboandersen/3d-computer-vision/README.md

 # 3D Computer Vision

 This project develops a pipeline for sparse 3D reconstruction and depth-based segmentation from two views.

+The [report](https://github.com/janusboandersen/3d-computer-vision/blob/main/3D%20Vision%2C%20Two-view%20Correspondence%2C%203D%20Reconstruction%20and%20Depth-based%20Segmentation.pdf) covers design and development, theory and algorithm review, and exposition of developed Matlab code.

+The code is fused with LaTeX into a single [matlab file](https://github.com/janusboandersen/3d-computer-vision/blob/main/3dcv_janus.m) that is either run directly or used to generate a report.
+If making a report, export to a `.tex` file using the `.xsl`-stylesheet, and compile with LuaLatex.

+__Project summary__:
 - Images are acquired using a calibrated camera (intrinsics).
 - Correspondences between two views are established from Harris corners and BRIEF feature descriptors, with subsequent brute-force search using the Hamming distance and Lowe's Ratio Test.
 - Relative camera pose (extrinsics - translation and rotation) is estimated using epipolar geometry.